 Because we don’t know what’s going to outperform, we spread our bets across a variety of investments.
-The trick, if it is one, is that we need to consider how the price of each investment varies in relation to the others.
+The trick, if it is one, as shown mathematically in MPT, is that we need to consider how the price of each investment varies in relation to the others.
 Assuming they don’t move in lock step with each other, there is inherent benefit in owning lower-correlated investments.
 Doing so allows us to hold a more “efficient” portfolio, meaning either: (1) for the same level of risk, we can earn higher returns or (2) we can achieve a similar return level but at reduced volatility.

 Sounds good!
 But of course there’s a catch — and one that few have actually commented on.
 Being truly diversified means that there almost always will be a part of your portfolio that is sucking wind.
 (Big note: if every piece of your portfolio is working really well, it means one of two things: you’re incredibly lucky or you are not actually diversified.
 I would assume the latter.)

 But what’s the big deal about that?
 Indeed, owning underperformers is built in to the definition.
 While statistically true, there is an unspoken behavioral component to this experience: We hate owning losers.
 And we fixate on the negative, drumming up feelings of regret and “if only” I (or my adviser) had tilted more toward fill-in-the-blank.